Programme in Linguistics at a glance

-This course deals with the properties of our knowledge of language in relation to the nature of the mind, and vice versa.
+This course deals with the properties of our knowledge of the language in relation to the nature of the mind, and vice versa.
 It discusses various structural properties of language and investigates their acquisition, mental representation, and processing from this perspective.
-The course not only investigates the perception of linguistic structure by adults and the emergence of complex syntax in normally developing children, but also in children with certain disorders, e.g., Williams Syndrome, and autism.
+The course not only investigates the perception of the linguistic structure by adults and the emergence of complex syntax in normally developing children, but also in children with certain disorders, e.g., Williams Syndrome, and autism.
 Thus, the course will be concerned with the question of how language influences human perception, cognition and memory.

 Unit 1: Introduction to linguistics and cognitive science

 - Knowledge of language: Generative grammar and compositionality

 - Perception of syntactic structure; the autonomy of syntax.